junxit/us-congress-bills-117/bill.md

 > To amend title 38, United States Code, to improve hearings before the Board of Veterans’ Appeals regarding claims involving military sexual trauma.

 ## § 1.
-Short title

-This Act may be cited as the “Dignity for MST Survivors Act”.

-## § 2.
 Requirement for training on claims involving military sexual trauma prior to assignment of certain proceedings

 - **(a)** *Requirement* Section 7102 of title 38, United States Code, is amended by adding at the end the following new subsection:
   > - **(c)**
   >   - **(1)** The Secretary shall ensure that there is offered to each member of the Board an annual training on military sexual trauma and proceedings that concern a claim for compensation based on military sexual trauma experienced by a veteran.
   >   - **(2)** A proceeding that concerns a claim specified in paragraph (1) may not be assigned to an individual member of the Board or to a panel of members unless the individual member, or each member of the panel, as the case may be, has completed the annual training most recently offered to that member pursuant to such paragraph.
-  >   - **(3)** In this subsection, the term military sexual trauma has the meaning given that term in section 1166(c) of this title.
+  >   - **(3)** In this subsection, the term “military sexual trauma” has the meaning given that term in section 1166(c) of this title.

 - **(b)** *First training* The Secretary of Veterans Affairs shall ensure that each member of the Board of Veterans’ Appeals is offered the first annual training under section 7102(c) of title 38, United States Code, as amended by subsection (a), by not later than 180 days after the date of the enactment of this Act.
 - **(c)** *Applicability* The limitation under section 7102(c)(2) of title 38, United States Code, as added by subsection (a), shall apply with respect to the assignment of proceedings on or after the date that is 180 days after the date of the enactment of this Act.

-## § 3.
+## § 2.
 Review of language and practices used in connection with claims involving military sexual trauma

 - **(a)** *Board of Veterans' Appeals*
   - **(1)** *In general* Section 7112 of title 38, United States Code, is amended—